spapas/etsd/README.md

 He submits his keyphrase, downloads the private key and presses submit to save the public key to the server:
 ![03a key_info](https://user-images.githubusercontent.com/3911074/130052046-afe11989-d24a-4ecb-b191-b2a3acbf3c16.png)

-Now he loads the private key to his session by using the Load Private Key optionL:
+He loads the private key to his session by using the Load Private Key option:
 ![04 load_private_key](https://user-images.githubusercontent.com/3911074/130052180-d7485903-421d-4ecd-8273-89b551a191ba.png)

 After submitting the private key file and passphrase both are saved to the session: